 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Discovery Silver reported total carbon emissions of approximately 1,228,480 kg CO2e.
 This figure includes Scope 1 emissions of about 381,740 kg CO2e, Scope 2 emissions of approximately 13,840 kg CO2e, and significant Scope 3 emissions amounting to about 832,900 kg CO2e.
-Comparatively, in 2022, the company's total emissions were about 1,692,770 kg CO2e, with Scope 1 emissions at approximately 411,370 kg CO2e, Scope 2 at about 2,600 kg CO2e, and Scope 3 emissions reaching around 1,278,790 kg CO2e.
+Comparatively, in 2022, the company's total emissions were about 1,692,770 kg CO2e, with Scope 1 at approximately 411,370 kg CO2e, Scope 2 at about 2,600 kg CO2e, and Scope 3 emissions reaching around 1,278,790 kg CO2e.
 This indicates a reduction in total emissions of about 464,290 kg CO2e from 2022 to 2023.
-In 2021, Discovery Silver's total emissions were approximately 1,733,380 kg CO2e, with Scope 1 emissions of about 309,600 kg CO2e, Scope 2 emissions of around 4,000 kg CO2e, and Scope 3 emissions of approximately 1,419,780 kg CO2e.
-The company also reported total emissions of about 167,160 kg CO2e in 2020, with Scope 1 emissions at approximately 158,650 kg CO2e, Scope 2 at about 580 kg CO2e, and Scope 3 at around 7,930 kg CO2e.
-Despite these figures, Discovery Silver has not set specific reduction targets or climate pledges, nor do they have any initiatives reported under the Science Based Targets initiative (SBTi).
-The company operates independently without cascading emissions data from a parent organisation.
-Overall, Discovery Silver's emissions data reflects a commitment to monitoring and potentially reducing their carbon footprint, although specific reduction strategies or targets have yet to be established.
+In 2021, Discovery Silver's total emissions were approximately 1,733,380 kg CO2e, with Scope 1 emissions of about 309,600 kg CO2e, Scope 2 at around 4,000 kg CO2e, and Scope 3 emissions of approximately 1,419,780 kg CO2e.
+The company also reported total emissions of about 167,160 kg CO2e in 2020, with Scope 1 emissions of approximately 158,650 kg CO2e, Scope 2 at about 580 kg CO2e, and Scope 3 emissions of around 7,930 kg CO2e.
+Despite these figures, Discovery Silver has not set specific reduction targets or climate pledges, nor does it appear to have cascaded emissions data from a parent organisation.
+The company is committed to monitoring and reporting its emissions, aligning with industry standards for transparency and accountability in climate action.

 Access structured emissions data, company-specific emission factors, and source documents